math2001/math2001.github.io/content/post/bash-find.md

 .
 ```

 Ok, I guess that's it!
-If you want to learn even more, have a look at the [documentation][]  Hope it'll save you some time.
-If it does, please share
+If you want to learn even more, have a look at the
+[documentation][].

+Hope it'll save you some time.
+If it does, please share this
-this post!
+post!

 [-type]: https://www.gnu.org/software/findutils/manual/html_mono/find.html#Type
 [-name]: https://www.gnu.org/software/findutils/manual/html_mono/find.html#Base-Name-Patterns